PriscillaMuli/Moringa-Data-Science-Week-4-Independent-Project/README.md

 **Motivation**

-This project was undertaken as part of an assessemnt for a Data Science Course
+This project was undertaken as part of an assessement for a Data Science Course

 **Summary Guideline of Topics Covered in Analysis**